Educator Workshops

 Come see how the world of automobiles opens doors to learning.
 Each Educator Workshop will provide an in-depth look at curriculum for your classroom (K-12) to create meaningful connections for students.
 Earn clock hours as you tailor lessons to meet the needs of your students and walk away with materials to immediately implement in your school.

-Tacoma’s Museum District brings you creative new ways to incorporate Science, Technology, Engineering, Art, and Mathematics into your classroom.
-Educators from America’s Car Museum, Foss Waterway Seaport, Museum of Glass, Tacoma Art Museum, Washington State History Museum, and Slater Museum of Natural History will provide engaging, hands-on workshops for both primary and secondary teachers, offering lesson plans and supplementary materials for educators to utilize in their own classrooms.
+LeMay – America’s Car Museum and Foss Waterway Seaport present Full STEAM Ahead, bringing you creative new ways to incorporate Science, Technology, Engineering, Art, and Mathematics into your classroom.
+Educators from both museums will provide engaging, hands-on workshops for both primary and secondary teachers, offering lesson plans and supplementary materials for educators to utilize in their own classrooms.

 Registration includes lunch, cross-curricular lesson plans, parking and admission to each museum.
-Participation in the program qualifies for 6 clock hours.
+Participation in the program qualifies for 5 STEM clock hours.

 * Please note that refunds cannot be issued following the close of program registration.
 In order to receive a refund prior to the close of registration, all cancellations must be made in writing.